SURF Frequently Asked Questions (FAQ)

 You will have a few days to decide whether to accept or decline it.
 Please let us and the professor know the decision at your earliest convenience.

-The Engineering Undergraduate Research Office is located at Room 136, A. A. Potter Engineering Center, 500 Central Drive, West Lafayette, IN.
+The Engineering Undergraduate Research Office is located in Room 2522, Dudley Hall, 420 Central Dr, West Lafayette.
 Office hour schedule can be found here.

 Purdue students are responsible for securing their own housing for the summer.
 External students from another U.S. institution will obtain free housing for the duration of the SURF program.